 Robin de Carteret is an educator, facilitator and consultant with a knack for bringing his scientific knowledge to groups in innovative and fresh ways.
 Using experiential techniques from performance improvisation, systems games and nature connection activities he introduces thought-provoking concepts from complexity science, Biomimicry and systems thinking.
 He has worked for many years improving sustainability in schools, and was co-founder of Transition Leicester, applying a systems perspective to reviving local communities.
 He now works freelance with many organisations and educational institutions, nationally and internationally and is currently building a zero-carbon Passivhaus.
 To find out more about Robin's work, take a look at his website.

 Stefanie is the founder and CEO of We Go Zero.
 She grew up in beautiful Salzburg, Austria between the alps and crystal clear lakes.
 Stefanie trained in real estate management in Vienna but found that she needed to find something that would fulfil her.
 She is currently based in Amsterdam and Athens, and with her zero waste consultancy, We Go Zero, she aims to inspire people to live more sustainably, and provide resources for zero waste living.
 Her consultancy is working on a variety of projects currently including connecting the European zero waste network, helping to bridge existing infrastructure to those who want to take action.
-Click here to visit her website
+Click here to visit her website and here for We Go Zero on LinkedIn.

-Vena Ramphal is a Dance and Wellbeing specialist.
+Vena Ramphal is a Dancer and Wellbeing specialist.
 Trained in classical Indian dance Vena has performed for royalty, prime ministers and celebrities around the world.
 Her dance performances have been featured on the BBC and Channel 4.

 For more info about Vena's dance classes click here to visit her website